 - take lead responsibility for the maintenance and development of the Group’s reputation and relationships with the media, regulators, governments, local communities, suppliers, customers, trade bodies and other key stakeholders; and

 - promote the highest standard of corporate governance.

 Role of the Senior Independent Director

 The Board will appoint one of the independent Non-executive Directors to be the Senior Independent Director (SID), to provide a sounding board for the Chairman and to serve as an intermediary for the other directors where necessary.

 The SID, in common with all Non-executive Directors, has the same general legal responsibilities to the Company as any other director.
 The Board as a whole is collectively responsible for promoting the success of the company.
 In addition, the SID will:

-- The SID will be available to shareholders if they have concerns which contact through the normal channels of Chairman, Chief Executive Officer or Chief Financial Officer has failed to resolve, or for which such contact is inappropriate.
+- The SID will be available to shareholders if they have concerns which contact through the normal channels of Chairman, Group CEO or Group Chief Financial Officer has failed to resolve, or for which such contact is inappropriate.

 - The SID will attend sufficient meetings with major shareholders and financial analysts to obtain a balanced understanding of the issues and concerns of such shareholders.